katyn-sh/09-readme-generator/Develop/READMEoutput.md

 * [FAQs](#faqs)

 ## [Installation](#table-of-contents)
-run node index.js in terminal
+Clone or download the project locally.
+Navigate to the un-zipped project and run "npm i" to install the required packages.

 ## [Usage](#table-of-contents)
-follow the prompts in the terminal to fill out the readme template
+Upon launching the application, users will be able to add and remove notes as they so choose.
+Each note will populate the left column.

 ## [license](#table-of-contents)
 <img src="https://img.shields.io/badge/license-MIT-yellow"/>